 Upon successful completion of this course, you will be able to:

-• Apply a range of key urban design, research and problem solving skills to complex real-world situations
+- Apply a range of key urban design, research and problem-solving skills, essential to address complex real-world situations

-• Analyse a case study site, drawing on theoretical approaches and a range of available documents including plans, photographs and written documents
+- Develop critical urban context and site analysis skills, drawing on theoretical understanding and a range of available documents including planning policies, municipal strategic plans, photographs and plans

-• Create and communicate urban design ideas and proposals to a wide audience using a range of presentation skills and media, including drawings
+- Create and communicate urban analysis and structure plan proposals to a wide audience using a range of presentation skills and media, including drawings

 Overview of Learning Activities

 You will be actively engaged in learning that involves a range of face to face and online activities such as lectures, workshops, site visits, data collection, guest lectures, group and class discussion, group activities and individual research.